google/WebFundamentals/src/site/tools/setup/devtools.markdown

   devtools:
     - Make the command line work for you; create aliases that are easy to remember and fast to type.
     - Don't check responsive layouts manually; get a tool to resize and capture screen views.
-    - Set up build tools that automatically optimize, build, and live reload your testing url.
+    - Set up build tools that automatically optimize, build, and live reload your testing URL.
     - Don't wait to see your site on a device; use device emulation and remote debugging now not later.
 notes:
   alias: